Skip advert

 Advertisement - Article continues below

 In terms of rivals, the small sports car market has seen a renaissance of sorts, but given the spread of Cayman derivatives, so too are its rivals varied.
-Four-cylinder Caymans have to deal with the Alpine A110 and A110S, a less substantial and practical sports car, but one with a driving experience that is completely unique and completely beguiling.
+Four-cylinder Caymans have to deal with the Alpine A110 and A110S, a less substantial and practical sports car, but one with a driving experience that is completely unique and utterly beguiling.
 The four-cylinder Toyota Supra is another potential rival that actually drives with much more finesse than its heavier six-cylinder derivative, but has its own dull powertrain and lacks the Porsche’s crispness.
+The Toyota Supra Final Edition will be an interesting addition to the mix for 2025, as a rarified hopped-up 429bhp special taking broad aim at the Cayman GTS.

 This variety makes the sector one of our favourites in the market.
 For the price, the GTS 4.0 is probably the most serious and is the most compelling as a daily sports car, with the engine being effectively a detuned version of the GT4’s unit.
 It’s the most practical too, but for some the ageing shape won’t appeal as much as the lines of more auspiciously designed rivals.